Ink wash painting: Japan

 The smaller, more purist and less flamboyant Hasegawa school was founded by Hasegawa Tōhaku (1539–1610), and lasted until the 18th century.
 The nanga (meaning "Southern painting") or bunjinga ("literati") style or school ran from the 18th century until the death of Tomioka Tessai (1837–1924) who was widely regarded as the last of the nanga artists.

 Hasegawa Tōhaku was a Japanese painter and founder of the Hasegawa school.
 He is considered one of the great painters of the Azuchi–Momoyama period (1573–1603), and he is best known for his byōbu folding screens, such as Pine Trees and Pine Tree and Flowering Plants (both registered National Treasures), or the paintings in walls and sliding doors at Chishaku-in, attributed to him and his son (also National Treasures).
-He was deeply influenced by Chinese painting of Song Dynasty, especially Liang Kai and Muqi.
+He was deeply influenced by Chinese painting of the Song dynasty, especially Liang Kai and Muqi.